ysnKiran/RNA-structure-visualization/README.md

 https://github.com/S-Ruban/cs-f364-assignments/blob/main/Assignment%202/README.md#problem-statement
-follow this repo for more details of the assignment
+follow this repo for more details of the assignment and implementation